MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-eg-get-started.md

 5. Select **Edit**, and on the **Actions** tab in the **Actions** field group, select **Sign json document for Egyptian Tax Authority**.
 6. In the **Parameters** field group, select the parameter, **Certificate name** and select the name of the digital certificate created to use with the Electronic invoicing feature.
 7. In the **Actions** field group, select **Integrate with Egyptian ETA service**.
 Repeat this step for the two occurrences of this action.
 8. In the **Parameters** field group, select **Web service URL** and **Login service URL** and, if necessary, review the URL parameters.
-Consult the Egyptian tax authority web site to get the Testing and Production URL, using the link provided in the [Egyptian e-invoicing SDK](https://sdk.sit.invoicing.eta.gov.eg/faq/).
+Consult the Egyptian tax authority website to get the Testing and Production URL, using the link provided in the [Egyptian e-invoicing SDK](https://sdk.sit.invoicing.eta.gov.eg/faq/).
 9. Select **Save** and close the page.
 10. To configure the application setup, see [Get started with the Electronic invoicing add-on](e-invoicing-get-started.md).